PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 If a resolver were to use those NSEC3s aggressively, they would be considered valid for a day, instead of the intended 15 minutes.
 (Note that, because .com uses opt-out NSEC3, such aggressive use would not in fact apply to this zone - it is merely used as a very visible example here.)

-# Document work

-This document lives [on GitHub](https://github.com/PowerDNS/draft-dnsop-nsec-ttl); proposed text and editorial changes are very much welcomed there, but any functional changes should always first be discussed on the IETF DNSOP WG mailing list.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.